mitmproxy/mitmproxy/docs/scripting/libmproxy.rst

 .. note::

-    We strongly encourage you to use :ref:`inline-scripts` rather than libmproxy.
+    We strongly encourage you to use :ref:`inlinescripts` rather than libmproxy.
         - Inline Scripts are equally powerful and provide an easier syntax.
         - Most examples are written as inline scripts.
         - Multiple inline scripts can be used together.